luceboxed/.github/profile/README.md

 ## 🌨️ About Me

 - **Atmospheric Science Undergrad Student**
 - **Weather Enthusiast:** I deeply love winter, snow, and cold climates.
+I also really like mountain met and modeling! 🏔
-- **Coding:** I'm primarily versed in Python, but I also know basic web dev (HTML/JS/CSS) and basic R. I'm currently also the sole maintainer of our university WRF and MPAS models.
+- **Coding:** I'm primarily versed in Python, but I also know basic web dev (HTML/JS/CSS) and basic R. I'm currently also the sole maintainer of our university WRF and MPAS models. 🐍

 ---